-Closer Look: Why Patients in China Kill Their Doctors
+Closer Look: Why Patients Kill Their Doctors

 People attend a memorial for slain doctor Wang Yunjie at Wenling No. 1 People's Hospital in Zhejiang

 (Beijing) – Tensions are still high after a patient stabbed three doctors at Wenling No. 1 People's Hospital in the eastern province of Zhejiang.

 The attack happened on the morning of October 25.
 One of the wounded, Dr. Wang Yunjie, later died.
 Medical workers at the hospital protested on October 27, calling for their safety to be guaranteed.

 Attacks on doctors have become increasingly common in China.
 Two years ago a doctor at Beijing Tongren Hospital was fatally stabbed.
 At the time Caixin published a story headlined: "The Doctor-Patient War."
 Some readers said this headline was an exaggeration, but that view cannot be argued now.